-Elementary instruction in Latin, classical and biblical Greek, Hebrew, Aramaic, Ugaritic, and Coptic, which are necessary for reading original texts of the Judeo-Christian tradition, will be accepted for elective credit.
+Only elementary instruction in Latin, classical and biblical Greek, Hebrew, Aramaic, Ugaritic, and Coptic, which are necessary for reading original texts of the Judeo-Christian tradition, will be accepted for elective credit.
+Exceptions may be made for students in M.A.R. concentrations for which study of certain other languages is essential.
+Approval from the academic dean is required.
 Normally the limit for elementary languages will be twelve hours and further credit will be given only for biblical intermediate languages.

 The minimum requirement for the M.A.R. degree is the successful completion of forty-eight credit hours and a two-year residence with the following exceptions:

-- 1. Students with heavy responsibilities outside of school are strongly advised to reduce their course load, but the total program of study for the M.A.R. degree shall not be expanded beyond four years. - 2.
-The residence requirement of two years may be reduced when credits, up to a maximum of twelve hours, are transferred.
+- Students with heavy responsibilities outside of school are strongly advised to reduce their course load, but the total program of study for the M.A.R. degree shall not be expanded beyond four years. - The residence requirement of two years may be reduced when credits, up to a maximum of twelve hours, are transferred.
 In order to receive the M.A.R. degree, students who transfer credits must complete at least three terms of resident work at this School, one of which must be the final term.

 Students are encouraged to elect courses in other schools and departments of the University.
-Any student who takes more than nine hours in another school or department of the University comes under the regulations for interdisciplinary study stated on page 106.
+Any student who takes more than nine hours in another school or department of the University comes under the regulations for interdisciplinary; see Interdisciplinary Study, in chapter on Other Curricular Considerations.